briannashecapio/reference-website/README.md

 2. Best practices for commit messages
 - The best practices for commit messages is to use a minimun of three words and 10 characters.
 Always check for proper spelling and grammer.
 Always start with a capital letter and do not add periods.
 Always start with: Create, Add, Solve, Fix, etc

+3. What is HTML?
+- HTML is hypertext markup language and it is the coding language used to describe the content of websites